bean-mhm/realbloom/USAGE.md

 ## Dispersion

-In the real world, the scale of the pattern depends on the wavelength of light, making it appear colorful and "rainbowey".
+In the real world, the scale of the pattern depends on the wavelength of light, making it appear colorful and "rainbow-ey".
 We can simulate [this phenomenon](https://en.wikipedia.org/wiki/Dispersion_%28optics%29) in RealBloom.
 Here's what each slider in the *Dispersion* section does:

 | Parameter | Effect |
 |--|--|